austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 ~~tfw lazy to give individual advice in #request-server-assistance~~

+This guide is WIP and will remain WIP.
+[Revision is welcomed at any time.](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/discord-server-guide.md)

 ## Questions to ask yourself
 Before making a Discord server, you should ask yourself these questions: